Are you interested in applying to Cycle 2 of DDCSP Alumni Network's Mini Grant Program? Here's the one stop spot for all the most asked questions.

 How will the grant recipients be selected?

-Voting will be open to all DDCSP alumni and take place in February 2023.
+Voting was open to all DDCSP alumni and took place February 21-March6.
 These votes will be used as recommendations to the Alumni Council who will collectively make the final decisions and notify grant recipients early March.
 The Alumni Council will be using a rubric to select recipients that includes:

 Background, Impact, and Significance - Does it align with the Mini Grants purpose?
 Does the applicant explain the purpose and goals of the project well?
 Does this project involve the wider DDCSP community?